Prediabetes NHS Preventing Strategies NHS-Approved for a Healthier Future

 Chronic Stress can hurt blood sugar levels and increase the risk of prediabetes.
 Consider incorporating relaxation techniques like deep breathing exercises, meditation, or yoga into your daily routine to manage Stress.
 Additionally, getting enough sleep and maintaining a firm friend and family support network can help you better cope with stress.

 Preventing prediabetes is possible with the right lifestyle changes and interventions.
-By adopting a balanced diet, getting regular exercise, maintaining a healthy weight, limiting alcohol consumption, quitting Smoking, and managing Stress, you can significantly reduce your risk of developing prediabetes and enjoy a healthier future.
+By adopting a balanced diet, getting regular exercise, maintaining a healthy weight, limiting alcohol consumption, quitting Smoking, and managing stress, you can significantly reduce your risk of developing prediabetes and enjoy a healthier future.
 Remember, it’s never too late to make positive changes for your health, and the NHS is here to support you every step of the way.

 Scroll to Top